UnexomWid/waid/README.md

 `process_path` is the same, but it looks at the process path of the window. **Use `\\\\` for path separators, otherwise the regexes won't match!**.

+You can include both of those fields inside a category if you need to.

 The priority is based on the order of the categories.
 The first category is checked first; if it doesn't match, the second is checked, and so on.

 Therefore, you should place categories with **more specific regexes** first, and categories with **more general regexes** last.

 If you **add new categories**, make sure you **assign a color** for them in the [server config](#Server).

+### Other

 `user_inactive_threshold` (in seconds) means that if you are away from the computer longer than this, the program will stop tracking what you do since you are away.
 Being away means not using your mouse or keyboard.
 When you come back,